madydady/web3test/README.md

 	f.close()
 ```

-The path to file where data is written depends on the `-o` key given in the command line arguments.
+Path to the file where data will be written depends on the `-o` key given in the command line arguments.

 ```
 if "-o" in opts: